 Use your ponytail to create a knot at the nape of your neck and secure it with a hair tie.

 Five-Strand Braid Ponytail

-Five-strand braids may be more challenging to master than a typical three-strand braid, but the end result is absolutely stunning.
-We love the five-strand braid variation for the gym because they’re stylish while the tight braid keeps your hair intact.
+Five-strand braids may be more challenging to master than a typical three-strand braid, but the result is absolutely stunning.
+We love the five-strand braid variation for the gym because it’s stylish and the tight braid keeps your hair intact.

 On the hunt for exceptionally cute gym hairstyles?
 Look to bubble braids.
 We saw them rise to popularity during lockdown, and they don’t seem to be going anywhere soon.
 From work-from-home to festival season to gym sessions, there’s nothing bubble braids aren’t suited for.

 Rolled Bubble Braid

 Add some visual interest to your bubble braid with this rolled look.
 Place elastics throughout your pony and flip your hair through the previous loop.
 You can make each section uniform in length or vary them for a more playful effect.

 For those prone to frizzy hair while they sweat (looking at you, hair types 3 and 4!), a tightly woven ladder braid can help keep excess moisture from transferring from your skin to your hair.
 It’s also one of the best gym hairstyles for long hair.
 You can leave your ends hanging free, as pictured here, or continue the ladder braid down the length of your locks.

 Pull your hair into a high ponytail and hold it in place with a hair tie.
 Take a 2-inch section of hair from the base of the ponytail and let it hang loose.
 Form a bun at the crown of your head with the remaining hair.
 Using the separated section of hair, create a simple three-strand braid and wrap it around the bun's base.
 Once the braid is in place, use bobby pins to secure any loose pieces of hair.